dennis1248/OpenOEM/docs/markdown/README.md

 ### Via the project website
 [link to the configurator](https://openoem.masterracegeeks.eu/#configure)
 (when you download the zip file your browser might say it's not save, this is probably because this program changes things in the registry if you don't trust it you can take a look yourself in the code)
-### Old way
+### Via Github/Compiling from source
 - Download the latest OpenOEM Windows Configuration Tool [release zip](https://github.com/dennis1248/OpenOEM/releases)
 - Unpack the files
 - Edit the config.json
-- Double click the setup.exe or save the files for later use :)
+- Launch the executable and/or save the file on a external drive for later use :)

 ## Development
 Read: [docs/markdown/development.md](https://github.com/dennis1248/OpenOEM/blob/master/docs/markdown/development.md)